How to enable Taskbar End Task option on Windows 11

 Windows 11 Taskbar End Task

-• To enable the “End Task” for the Taskbar context menu on Windows 11, open Settings > System > For Developers and the “End Task” options.
+• To enable the “End Task” for the Taskbar context menu on Windows 11, open Settings > System > Advanced and select the “End Task” option.

 Usually, you can close an app by clicking the “Close” (X) button from the top-right corner or using the “File” menu with the “Exit,” “Close,” or “Quit” options.
-However, if there’s a problem and the app becomes unresponsive, you have to open the Task Manager app and find and close the process to terminate the app.
+However, if the app becomes unresponsive, you would typically have to open Task Manager, locate the process, and force-close it to terminate the app.

 Although this is an easy process, it requires some extra steps and is not straightforward for most users.
-As a result, Windows 11 is adding a new “End task” option, but you must turn it on manually from the “For Developers” settings.
+As a result, Windows 11 has added a new “End task” option, but you must enable it manually in the Settings app.

-This guide will teach you the steps to enable an additional option in the Taskbar context menu to close unresponsive apps without opening the Task Manager on Windows 11.
+In this guide, I’ll show you how to enable an additional option in the Taskbar context menu to close unresponsive apps without opening Task Manager on Windows 11.

-Enable End Task option for Taskbar on Windows 11
+Enable End Task in Taskbar for Windows 11

-To enable the “End Task” option to terminate apps from the Taskbar on Windows 11, use these steps:
+To enable the “End Task” option from the Advanced page, follow these steps:

 1. Open Settings on Windows 11.